-Never rotate the swab - this can damage the nozzle plate of the print head.
+Never rotate the swab or apply too much pressure - this can damage the nozzle plate of the print head.

-6. Also clean the replacement plate (→ "Fig. 52-1") and sealing lip with (clean) alcohol.
-The sealing lip (→ "Fig. 52-2") must be completely free of ink residue.
+- 6. Also clean the replacement plate (\rightarrow "Fig. 54-1") and sealing lip with (clean) alcohol.
+The sealing lip (\rightarrow "Fig. 54-2") must be completely free of ink residue. - 7.
 Check the sealing lip for damage.
 Replace the replacement plate if the sealing lip is damaged.